 Lincolnshire Young Voices (LYV) is an award-winning pan-disability participation group that helps to improve the lives of children and young people with SEND.
 We research and act upon issues faced by young people with SEND.

 We are funded by Lincolnshire County Council and supported by Lincolnshire NHS.
-Broadly, our aims are to improve services and raise awareness of SEND in the wider community.
+Our aims are to improve services and raise awareness of SEND in the wider community.

 Our committee members have lived experience of disability and are dedicated to making positive change.